Identity Theft Defense Attorneys in Orlando, Florida

 Consequences of an Identity Theft Conviction in Florida

-In Florida, identity theft with criminal intent is typically classified as a third-degree felony. if someone commits identity theft to obtain more than $5,000 of funds or property, or they use the information of 10-19 individuals, they can be charged with a second-degree felony.
+In Florida, identity theft with criminal intent is typically classified as a third-degree felony.
+If someone commits identity theft to obtain more than $5,000 of funds or property, or they use the information of 10-19 individuals, they can be charged with a second-degree felony.
 A first-degree felony requires a gain of at least $50,000 or the use of 20 or more individuals’ information.

 Other factors that may complicate the classification of identity theft include: